-In an unbelievable display of loyalty and dedication, our AMAZING driver - Albert Picewicz - drove PTTR's Paw-ty Van overnight to Chattanooga, Tennessee, to pick up Rocko along with his fellow paw-ssengers Maylan, Strait, Sugar, Little Bit, Muffin, Brownie, Momma, and her newborn puppies.
-Thanks to this rescue, Momma's puppies don't have to spend the first fragile years of their lives growing up in an overcrowded shelter, where they likely would have developed severe behavioral issues.
+In an unbelievable display of loyalty and dedication, our AMAZING driver -Albert Picewicz - drove PTTR's Paw-ty Van overnight to Chattanooga, Tennessee, to pick up Rocko along with his fellow paw-ssengers Maylan, Strait, Sugar, Little Bit, Muffin, Brownie, Momma, and her newborn puppies.
+Momma's puppies don't have to spend the first fragile years of their lives growing up in an overcrowded shelter, where they likely would have developed severe behavioral issues.